DA Lightclient

 Ensure the following are installed on your system:

-Docker Compose: comes with Docker Desktop; alternatively, can be installed separately.
+Docker Compose: comes with Docker Desktop; alternatively, can be installed .

 In the terminal, navigate to a directory of your choice, then clone the repo: